w3cloud/cassandra-jom/README.md

 <p>For more complex usage, look into my testcases</p>
 <h5>Upcoming release</h5>
 <ul>
-<li> Versions 1.2.x are stable releases
-<li> Interface will not be changed
+<li> The interfaces are some what stable.
+Still, my project that uses this JOM is under development.
+Besides, everyday I am learning something new with cassandra.
+I anticipate few interfaces changes until everything settles down.
 <li> No planned release.
-Only bug fixes, if any will be made
 </ul>